WWE Rumors: Current NXT Champion Was In Line For Huge Main Roster Push

 When NXT was moved to the USA Network and given a Wednesday night show each week, it officially became a part of WWE‘s main roster.
 No longer is anyone looking at the yellow-and-black brand as being the developmental territory, and it is causing many superstars to want to remain on its roster.
-Before all of those changes were made, one current NXT Champion was actually being groomed for a major main roster push which has now been altered.
+Before all of those changes were made, one current NXT Champion was actually being groomed for a major main roster push, which has now been altered.

 Shayna Baszler has been dominating ever since arriving in NXT back in 2017, and she has proven that her early success is no fluke.
 She is the current NXT Women’s Champion and is in the middle of her second reign with the title.